336

 At hour 187 of quitting smoking (day 8), nicotine has been completely cleared from your body.
-Collagen Synthesis Resuming: Dermal fibroblast collagen production is increasing as improved oxygenation and reduced oxidative stress create favorable conditions.
-Self-efficacy regarding the quit attempt is strengthening with each day completed.
+Skin Rebuilding Its Structure: dermal fibroblast collagen production is increasing as improved oxygenation and reduced oxidative stress create favorable conditions.
+Eight days of evidence beats eight days of intention.
+Every recurring cigarette cue in an ordinary week has now been met at least once and refused.
 This is a normal and documented stage of smoking withdrawal.

 WHAT'S HAPPENING IN YOUR BODY